novosco/techblog/source/2014-04-18-let-s-talk-dr.html.markdown

 ![](http://tech.novosco.com/images/jamesmontgomery/lets_talk_DR/Generic_Site_Recovery1a.png)

 ##Example: Application server failure
 In this example we suffer the failure of one server group.
-However as there is a interdependency with another server group we require to fail-over that as well in order to keep the interaction between the servers at a tolerable latency.
+However as there is a interdependency with another server group we require to failover that as well in order to keep the interaction between the servers at a tolerable latency.

 While this is a fictional scenario - unless your designed recovery scenarios consider application server dependencies then you cannot consider anything except an entire site recovery.
 ![](http://tech.novosco.com/images/jamesmontgomery/lets_talk_DR/Generic_AppServer_Recovery1a.png)